-But when cats happen to lose weight rapidly or significantly, you must not take the situation positively.
+Even when overweight cats happen to lose weight rapidly or significantly, there is cause for concern.
 It may be a clear sign that there is an underlying health issue that must be addressed.

 Why Your Senior Cat Doesn’t Eat Much?